 The Exchange does not propose to change the existing prices.
 If they were at a level that Users found to be too high, Users would likely respond by choosing one of the many alternative options offered by the 16 Telecoms.
-Conversely, if the prices were aimed at undercutting comparable Telecom circuits, the Telecoms might reassess whether it makes financial sense for the Trading Floor.
-That connection would then extend to the Trading Floor through the relevant exchange's network and infrastructure.
+Conversely, if the prices were aimed at undercutting comparable Telecom circuits, the Telecoms might reassess whether it makes financial sense for them to continue to participate in the MDC's meet-me-rooms.
+Their departure might negatively impact User participation in colocation and on the Exchange.
+As a result, the Exchange is not motivated to undercut the prices of Telecom circuits.